 Window film applications protect your furnishings from fading, saves you money on heating and cooling costs, it helps with shattering glass breakage and protects your skin from harmful UV rays.
 However, some customers might be questioning if whether or not window film will harm their indoor plants.
 Well, it depends.
 In most cases, it won’t.
+Find out if window tinting affect indoor plants.
 Below is what you need to know:

 Higher light transmittance window films are very popular.
 Our clear films block the harmful UV rays while allowing the doors and windows to look the same as before window film application.
 These are the type of tint that doesn’t affect your indoor garden.
 Your plants need blue and red lights.
 Blue light is related to chlorophyll production.
 Plenty of blue light helps them to have strong, healthy leaves and stems.
 Red light helps making plants flower and produce fruit.
 Since our clear films doesn’t block these rays your plants should be fine.
 Keep in mind, some colored films may block some of blue or red light, so make sure you choose the right film or place your plants in appropriate areas.